pace/openfsc-spec/1.0/openfsc-spec.md

 - The user then selects the current pump which is reflected in the protocol by once again retrieving the updated status.
 That is because the user can go back to the overview and select another pump, in case the pump was mistakenly chosen.
 Having current pump information is, therefore, the first step.
 - Using the pump status method with a ttl (time to live) for the update will ask the client to continuously send updates for the given pump for a given amount of time.
 - If the pump status reaches the **ready-to-pay** state, open transactions will be requested using OpenFSC.
 The information will be used to show a nicely formatted bill to the customer.
-- The customer selects the payment method and pays using a payment method he already registered with his digital wallet.
+- The customer selects the payment method and pays using a payment method they already registered with his digital wallet.
 Please note: The registration of payment methods is not covered by this document.

 ![assets/post-pay-flow.png](assets/post-pay-process.png)